python4mpia/python4mpia/pure_python/running.rst

 .. note:: the ``print`` statement is necessary, because typing ``a`` on its
           own will only print out the value in interactive mode.
-In scripts, the printing has to be explicitely requested with the print command.
+In scripts, the printing has to be explicitly requested with the print command.

+It is also possible to make Python scripts executable.
+Simply add ``#!/usr/bin/env python`` on the first line of your script and change the file permission to make it executable with ``chmod +x test.py``.
+Now the script can be run without the preceeding ``python`` command; instead you can just type ``./test.py`` in the command line.

 Combining interactive and non-interactive use
 ---------------------------------------------